berylcczhang/TEST/README.md

 * *output*: this is the default location for writing output
 * *param*: this is the default location for parameter files that control slug simulations
 * *slugpy*: this contains the python module slugpy, which includes routines for parsing and manipulating simulation outputs
+    - *bayesphot*: contains python routines to do Bayesian estimation of physical properties from photometry
     - *cloudy*: contains parsing routines related to the [cloudy](http://nublado.org) interface
+    - *cluster_slug*: contains tools for using a suite of SLUG simulations to do Bayesian inference of star cluster properties
     - *sfr_slug*: contains tools for using a suite of SLUG simulations to do Bayesian inference of star formation rates
 * *src*: this contains the main source code for SLUG
-* *test*: this contains python test scripts
+* *test*: this contains test scripts
-    - *test/aux*: contains data files for the test scripts

 ### Installing and configuring ###